Can a co-parenting class protect kids after divorce?

 Summary

-This study looks at whether a program called Co-Parenting for Resilience (CPR) can help children cope better when their parents divorce.
-About 300 divorcing parents will be randomly assigned to take the program in person, take it online, or just read a self-help book.
+This study tests whether a program called Co-Parenting for Resilience (CPR) helps children adjust after their parents divorce.
+About 300 divorcing parents with a child aged 4-10 will be randomly assigned to take the program in person, online, or just read a self-help book.
 Researchers will measure children's emotional and behavioral health to see which approach works best.

 Disclaimer Read more